witfyl-ravped/urbit-react-cookbook/README.md

 Notice that you can send a message to the channel from Landscape and that it will also appear at the top of the React app.

+[Click here](https://github.com/witfyl-ravped/urbit-react-cookbook/blob/main/sendingmessages.md) for a detailed walkthrough of the Sending Messages functions and UI

 ## Adding Members

 In this input select a Group that you have created from the dropdown menu and enter a ship with '~' prefix.
 Then press "Add Member"